Operating the Computer Mouse

 1. Ask, “What is a computer mouse?”

-Write the term and definition on the board after the student responses.
+Write the term and definition on the board after the students respond.

 2. Ask, “Does the computer mouse look like the animal mouse?”
 (The answer is yes)

-3. Ask, “Does the computer mouse have two buttons and a scroll wheel?”(yes)
+3. Ask, “Does the computer mouse have two buttons and a scroll wheel?”(The answer is yes)

 5. Ask, “Do we use the scroll wheel to move the page up and down?”
 (The answer is no)

-6. Ask, “Do we keep the computer mouse on a mousepad?”
+6. Ask, “Do we place the computer mouse on a mousepad?”
 (The answer is yes)

 Verbal response